 - The theological, historical, constitutional, and cultural basis for professional military chaplains

 Here’s what you’ll learn:

-- This course will examine the causes, symptoms, and treatments of PTSD and Combat-related PTSD.
+- The causes, symptoms, and treatments of PTSD and combat-related trauma

-- It will take into account the latest research in the field and examine the affective, behavioral, cognitive and spiritual challenges faced by survivors.
+- The latest research in the field, examining the affective, behavioral, cognitive, and spiritual challenges faced by survivors

 Highlights of Our Master of Divinity Degree